-By the late 1910s, when North Carolina embarked on its statewide road and bridge improvement programs, the great period of innovation and experimentation in bridge designing was coming to an end.
-Two bridge-building materials—rolled-steel beams and reinforced concrete—had emerged as the prevailing materials based on their availability, economy, ease of erection, capacity, and maintenance requirements.
-The rolled-steel stringer and reinforced-concrete arch, tee beam, and slab types so dominated the national scene after World War I that bridges from North Carolina to Maine and California were virtually indistinguishable from one another.
+Rolled-steel beams and reinforced concrete had emerged as the prevailing bridge building materials based on their availability, economy, ease of erection, capacity, and maintenance requirements.
+The rolled steel stringer and reinforced concrete arch, T-beam and slab types so dominated the national scene after World War I that bridges from North Carolina to Maine to California were virtually indistinguishable.

 North Carolina's historic highway bridges tend to reflect the national trends in bridge building technology that were marked more by the increased strength and standardization of materials than development of innovative designs.
 The state's bridges illustrate the nearly universal application of standardized types to any combination of crossing requirements.

 Standardized steel stringer and reinforced concrete, T-beam construction accounted for more than 70 percent of North Carolina's pre-1961 highway bridges.
 The rest are a handful of other types, including metal truss; reinforced concrete arch, slab, rigid frame, and through girder; steel girder-and-floorbeam; creosoted timber stringer; and movable bridges.

 A new material, pre-stressed concrete, appeared in the mid-1950s and was quickly recognized for its strength and versatility.